2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 • Number of credits: 50 credits

 Georgia Southern University’s School of Nursing offers a post-bachelor of science in nursing to doctor of nursing practice (post-BSN-DNP) program with a master of science in nursing (MSN) exit option.
 Both synchronous and asynchronous formats are used for courses in this program.
-The PMHNP track prepares graduates to provide pharmacologic and non-pharmacologic therapies for meeting the mental health needs of families and individuals across the lifespan.
+The PMHNP track prepares graduates to provide pharmacologic and non-pharmacologic therapies to meet the mental health needs of families and individuals across their lifespans.
 While this program is online, there will be two to three in-person learning days each semester.

-Students in this program will have the option to opt-out after the final PMH course and receive their MSN degree in order to be eligible to sit for their national certification exam.
+Students in this program will have the option to opt out after the final PMH course and receive their MSN degree to be eligible to sit for their national certification exam.
 However, they will still have four years to return and complete the remaining DNP courses for the DNP Degree.

 This 77-credit Post-BSN to DNP program includes courses such as psychodynamics of health; epidemiology; health policy concerns in delivery systems; pathophysiology & differential diagnosis; mental health care of individuals and families with substance abuse; complex health care of special populations clinical; and vulnerable populations.